exercism/csharp/exercises/dominoes/README.md

 Some test cases may use duplicate stones in a chain solution, assume that multiple Domino sets are being used.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/dominoes` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.